Salvinia molesta

-In Europe, Salvinia molesta has been included since 2019 in the list of Invasive Alien Species of Union concern (the Union list).
-This implies that this species cannot be imported, cultivated, transported, commercialized, planted, or intentionally released into the environment in the whole of the European Union.
+In Europe, Salvinia molesta has been included since 2019 in the European Union's List of invasive alien species of Union concern.
+Its inclusion means that the species cannot be imported, cultivated, transported, commercialized, planted, or intentionally released into the environment in the European Union.

 Description

-Salvinia molesta is a complex of closely related floating ferns; they can be difficult to distinguish from each other.
+Salvinia molesta is a complex of closely related floating ferns and can be difficult to distinguish from each other.
 This water fern is often grown as an ornamental plant but has escaped and become a noxious pest in many regions worldwide.
-There are a few different growth forms for S. molesta.
-The primary growth form is an invading form with small flat leaves to the tertiary or mat form with large, crowded, folded leaves.
+There are a few different growth forms for S. molesta; the primary growth form is an invading form with small flat leaves, while the tertiary or mat form has large, crowded, folded leaves.
 Under the best conditions plants can form a two-foot-thick mat.
 These mats can put a halt to recreational activities on lakes and waterways.
 S. molesta has been used to extract nutrients and pollutants from the water.
-When this plant is dried out, it is used as satisfactory mulch.
+When this plant is dried out, it can be used as mulch.